 When you own an owner occupied multi-family investment property, you can rent out the other units, using that income to pay off your loan.
 In theory, the property will pay for itself!

 Regulations can change all the time, so make sure you are up to date on the requirements!
-Core Real Estate Properties can help to answer any questions you have!
+Core Real Estate Solutions can help to answer any questions you have!

 If these walls could talk.
 Oh wait, they can, and they’re complaining.